pstefanovic/grpc-load-balancing/gRPCIstioGatewayMesh.md

-# Gateway API + Istio for east-west traffic
+# East-West Traffic Management via Gateway API and Istio

-Wait what's Gateway API?
+Wait, what's Gateway API?
 Read [here](https://gateway-api.sigs.k8s.io/).

 But that's only supporting north-south traffic?
 Yes, but it seems to be moving into the mesh direction, glance through: